c3d/xl/doc/HANDBOOK_2-evaluation.md

 This is called _immediate evaluation_ of arguments, and is required in XL for statements, but also in the following cases:

-1. When the formal parameter being checked has a type annotation, like `Radius` in our example, and when the type does not match the argument.
+1. When the formal parameter being checked has a type annotation, like `Radius` in our example, and when the annotation type does not match the type associated to the argument parse tree.
 Immediate evaluation is required in such cases order to check if the argument type is of the expected type after evaluation.
 Evaluation is *not* required if the argument and the declared type for the formal parameter match. as in the following example:
    ```xl
    write X:infix   is  write X.left, " ", Xlname, " ", X.right
    write A+3